wavemaker/docs/learn/react-native/third-party-expo-plugins.md

 This option allows users to upload their own customized plugin using tarball file (.tgz file).

-You can get the tarball(.tgz file) of expo-plugins by visiting `https://registry.npmjs.org/expo-plugin-name/expo-plugin-version` (you can find the tarball under dist key).
+You can get the tarball (.tgz file) of expo-plugins by visiting https://registry.npmjs.org/expo-plugin-name/expo-plugin-version

+You can find the tarball under the dist key.

 ![Expo-plugins-local](/learn/assets/expo-plugins-local.png)

 ## Example

-1. Please import expo-battery plugin
+1. Please import the **expo-battery** plugin.

 ![Expo Battery Import](/learn/assets/expo-plugins-import-example.png)

-2. In Script Tab, add the following code
+2. In the Script Tab, add the following code.

 ### Markup

 ```
 <wm-page name="mainpage">
     <wm-left-panel content="leftnav" name="left_panel1"></wm-left-panel>